Having a baby is a life changing experience.

 • Calling a friend for a chat when you’re out on a walk or cuddling your baby on the couch.

-Keeping in touch with friends, family
+Keep in touch with friends, family and the community by:

 • Connecting with other new parents, be it on or offline

 • Finding support networks in your community, such as mothers or fathers groups

 • Saying yes when someone offers you some support

 • Joining a local playgroup.